LIQUOR LICENSING > RESTAURANT LICENCE

 However, in some cases trading hours may be restricted by a condition on the licence.
-Trading hours are usually subject to local council consents so it is advisable to check with your local council.
+Trading hours may also be subject to local council consents so it is advisable to check with your local council.

-- A section 34(1)(c) authorisation only allows trade (without a meal) until midnight Monday to Saturday or between 11 am and 8 pm on a Sunday, unless the licence also has an extended trading authorisation.
+- A section 34(1)(c) authorisation only allows trade (without a meal) until midnight Monday to Sunday, unless the licence also has an extended trading authorisation.

 Extended trading authorisation (ETA)

-If a licensee wishes to trade (without a meal) between midnight and 5 am Monday to Saturday, or between 8 am or 11 am or 8 pm and midnight on a Sunday, or between midnight and 2 am on Christmas Day, the licensee may apply for an Extended trading authorisation.
+If a licensee wishes to trade (without a meal) between midnight and 5 am Monday to Sunday, the licensee may apply for an Extended trading authorisation (PDF 83KB).